How to make a 3D Star of David.

 How to make a hanger.

-THe first thing to do is to make a hanger which will enable it to be hung when complete.
+The first thing to do is to make a hanger which will enable you to hang it when complete.

 Adding reinforcing center ribs.

-For this stage, if you are using thin card it would be wise to draw around each rib and make duplicates.
+For this stage, if you are using thin card I recommend drawing around each rib to make duplicates.
 These can then be stuck together to reinforce each rib.

 On template A there is one rib and on Template B there are two complete ribs.
-These will need to be carefully cut out and glued to template B as can be seen.
+These will require carefull cutting out and then gluing to template B as shown.